some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ## Deploy it

-This is primarily a demonstration that prioritizes neutrality / portability across vendors, it uses a vanilla Kubernetes implementation and not a specific Action to not be opinionated on vendor specifics.
+This prioritizes portability across vendors, so it uses a vanilla Kubernetes implementation and not a specific Action for a provider.
 If you're deploying into a managed Kubernetes service in Azure/AWS/etc., use their official Action or CLI tooling on your runner image instead.
 This step runs using secrets and variables defined for the `test` environment.
 You can read more about defining and using environments (such as "test" and "prod") in the [docs](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

->There's a questionable maneuver on writing the config file to disk here.
+> There's a questionable maneuver on writing the config file to disk here.
 I talked about the reasoning and risks on doing this [here](../threat-modeling-actions#a-questionable-maneuver).  **tl;dr** is that is probably fine so long as it's safe to assume the runner executing this task is both ephemeral and has no other interactive task that could hijack the credentials in the time it's running.
 {: .prompt-warning}

 The GHCR login is used to bypass rate limits on pulling the OCI image for the listener on the runner scale set and runner images.
 It is not _strictly_ necessary, but most large companies run the risk of hitting API rate limits.
 This step avoids that in most cases.